How to Keep Focus and Finish Writing Your Book

 If you want to be a successful writer, listen to her.

-I have worked with writers as an editor and mentor for over 30 years.
+I have worked with writers as an editor and mentor for over three decades.
 One thing I can tell you for sure is that most writers are classic excuse-makers.
 Rather than sit and write as they know they know they must do, they come up with every excuse under the sun for not writing.
 They think their excuses are exotic and creative, but to an experienced writing coach they all sound the same: “The dog ate my homework.”

 I agree with Canadian writer Roy Bennett.
 He said, “Maturity is when you stop complaining and making excuses in your life; you realize everything that happens in life is a result of the previous choice you’ve made and start making new choices to change your life.”